Targeted Marketing for Children’s Books and Young Adult Titles

-“Smith Publicity identified my marketing blind spots and got my book in front of outlets that I would have never dreamed of approaching otherwise.
+“Smith Publicity identified my book marketing blind spots and got my book in front of outlets that I would have never dreamed of approaching otherwise.
 As a result, Where Dragonwoofs Sleep and the Fading Creeps has been featured in print, web, podcast, and radio campaigns across the United States.
 The campaign is still paying dividends after the end date, despite only signing up for a four-week run.
 My publicist was professional, efficient, and devoted to obtaining results.
-She covered a lot of ground in only four weeks and her communication and follow through skills were always on point.
-I will definitely be using Smith Publicity again for my next book releasee” A.J.
-Massey, author of Where Dragonwoofs Sleep and the Fading Creeps
+She covered a lot of ground in only four weeks and her communication and follow-through skills were always on point.
+I will definitely be using Smith Publicity again for my next book release”

 Essential Elements of a Children’s Book Marketing Campaign

 - Focused and Targeted Media Materials

 - Pitches to Children’s, Family, Parenting Media – Magazines, Newspapers, Websites

 - Cultivation of Reviews from Worthy Sources

 - Strategy and Support for Author and Book Events*

 - A Schedule of Appearances and Book Signings

 - Outreach to Broadcast Media for Interviews – Radio, TV, Podcast

 - Blogger Information Materials and Pitches